Guy-L/parakit/README.md

 # ParaKit - Touhou Data Analysis

+## Warning: This README is due for a rewrite, and the sections regarding setup and running are outdated (old methods still apply, but setup/running is now done when running the new main script - `parakit.py`).
+Documentation for new settings can be found [here](./settings.md).

 Simple python tool to extract relevant game state data for a given frame:
 * player coords and movement state,
 * resources,